Rachind/hexlet-git/INFO.md

-git is awesome!
+git is awesome! yes
-new line
+new line and new life
-experiment with amend
+experiment with index
+new experiment is beatufull

+add some new lines